uber/kraken/README.md

 # Benchmark

-Download a 3G docker image with 2 layers onto 2600 hosts concurrently (5200 blob downloads), with 300MB/s speed limit on all agents, 5 trackers and 5 origins:
+Download a 3G docker image with 2 layers onto 2600 hosts concurrently (5200 blob downloads), with 300MB/s speed limit on all agents (using 5 trackers and 5 origins):

 ![](assets/kraken_benchmark.svg)